GloamingCat/lovely-tactics-hex/README.md

 * Use arrow keys or mouse to navigate around the field or GUI;
 * Press shift to walk faster;
-* Press Z or Enter to confirm a GUI selection or interact with NPCs;
+* Press Z/Enter/Space to confirm a GUI selection or interact with NPCs;
-* Press X or Backspace to cancel a GUI selection;
+* Press X/Backspace/ESC to cancel a GUI selection;
 * Press a cancel button in field to show the Field Menu;
-* Interact with pink character to test dialogue and Shop Menu;
-* Collide with green characters to start a battle.
+* Collide with green jellies to start a battle;
+* Debug:
+  * When the game starts, keep holding a cancel button and then start a new game to skip the intro scene;
+  * Press F1 to quick-save and F5 to quick-load (does not work during battle);
+  * Hold K to kill all enemies in the next turn;
+  * Hold L to kill all allies in the next turn.

 ## Editor